Can you write off moving expenses?

 So what’s it potentially worth to you at tax time?

-Moving deductions can be significant, and as previously stated they are applied “above the line” and therefore spared any conflict with the continually changing rules on deductions.
+Moving deductions can be significant, and as previously stated, they are applied “above the line” and therefore spared any conflict with the continually changing rules on deductions.
 But the tax folks aren’t quite as generous as before in calculating what qualifies as a deduction.

-These days you are pretty much limited to the following: packing and shipping costs for your possessions, with insurance and up to 30 days of storage covered; the expense of traveling to your new home (once), along with lodging but not food (you can likewise deduct your actual driving costs, like those for gas and oil, or an underwhelming 24 cents per mile for the drive in 2013); and finally, the expense incurred in disconnecting utilities at your old home and getting necessary hookups at the new residence.
+These days you are pretty much limited to the following: packing and shipping costs for your possessions, with insurance and up to 30 days of storage covered; the expense of traveling to your new home (once), along with lodging but not food (you can likewise deduct your actual driving costs, like those for gas and oil, or an underwhelming 24 cents per mile for the drive, in 2013); and finally, the expense incurred in disconnecting utilities at your old home and getting necessary hookups at the new residence.

 What’s not allowed includes expenses in buying or selling a home or acquiring or breaking a lease, apartment security deposits, or any losses resulting from having to sell or give up club memberships plus driver’s license or car registration fees.
 Nor are the expenses incurred while out house hunting eligible.

 Get and complete IRS Form 3903 (Moving Expenses) once you’ve totaled up your allowed deductions, and the resulting write-off is entered on page one of your 1040.
-Keep in mind that if you get reimbursed for some or all of your moving expenses by an employer, you’re not allowed to also deduct that portion on your taxes.
-Usually you fill out a form at work detailing your expenses, and your employer lets you know what can be deducted.
+Keep in mind that if you get reimbursed for some or all of your moving expenses by an employer, you’re not allowed also to deduct that portion on your taxes.
+Usually, you fill out a form at work detailing your expenses, and your employer lets you know what can be deducted.

-Meet all the above requirements and your tax savings could be substantial.
+Meet all the above requirements, and your tax savings could be substantial.